lindsey98/lindsey98/README.md

 - 👋 Hi, I’m @lindsey98
+- 👩‍🏫 I obtained my Bachelor in Statistics and my PhD in Computer Science at the National University of Singapore
 - 👀 I’m interested in AI4Security
-- 🌱 I’m currently reading PhD in CS
+- 🌱 I’m currently a research fellow at National University of Singapore

 <!---
 lindsey98/lindsey98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.